pairinteraction/pairinteraction/README.md

 - [MQDT.jl] - Learn how to calculate states and matrix elements using multi-channel quantum defect theory with our tool written in Julia.

-- [ryd-numerov] - Learn how to calculate states and matrix elements using single quantum defect theory with our tool written in Python.
+- [RydState] - Learn how to calculate Rydberg states and matrix elements using single quantum defect theory with our tool written in Python.

 [Installation]: https://www.pairinteraction.org/pairinteraction/stable/installation/installation.html
 [Tutorials]: https://www.pairinteraction.org/pairinteraction/stable/tutorials/tutorials.html